Ossan's Love (2021 TV series): Production

 On 13 January 2021, Hong Kong media reported ViuTV's intentions of adapting Asahi TV's hit 2018 television series Ossan's Love, which was an expansion of the 2016 television special of the same name.
 The original Ossan's Love was inspired by producer Sari Kijima's own experience of being pursued by a female friend.
-Rather than writing the series as a forbidden love affair between men, scriptwriter Koji Tokuo shaped the story as a genuine romance featuring men instead of a cis male-female couple, therefore avoiding depictions of homophobia.
+Rather than writing the series as a forbidden love affair between men, scriptwriter Koji Tokuo shaped the story as a genuine romance featuring men instead of a cis male-female couple, therefore avoiding homophobia.

 Ossan's Love quietly commenced filming in late January, in the midst of the COVID-19 pandemic.
 On 8 February 2021, ViuTV confirmed the adaptation through a press conference, officially announcing the casting of Kenny Wong and Mirror members Edan Lui and Anson Lo.
 Per producer and writer Tommy Lo, the HK version is an expanded version of the original 7-part series, extending the story to 15 one-hour episodes whilst adding more subplots involving its secondary characters.

 Anson Lo was the first to be cast, followed by Edan Lui.
 Kenny Wong was the first choice to play KK.
 Rachel Kan, who has been living in Vancouver, flew back to Hong Kong to film the show and had to undergo a three-week quarantine.
 Ossan's Love is Kan's first ViuTV drama.